openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - The display name of the cohort group.
    * - ``user_id``
      - integer
-     - The numeric ID (from auth_user.id) of the added user.
+     - The numeric ID (from ``auth_user.id``) of the added user.

 ``edx.cohort.user_removed``
 ----------------------------------

-When a user is removed from a cohort group (by being assigned to a different cohort group via the Instructor Dashboard), the server emits an ``edx.cohort.user_removed`` event.
+When a course team member changes the cohort group assignment of a user on the Instructor Dashboard, the server emits an ``edx.cohort.user_removed`` event.

 **Event Source**: Server